Shiho-Patch/Rhythm/README.md

 </details>

-**All libraries are licensed under Apache License 2.0**, which permits use, reproduction, and distribution with proper attribution.
+**This project is licensed under GPL-3.0.
+Libraries used have their respective open source licenses**, which permit use, reproduction, and distribution with proper attribution.

 ### 🙏 **Special Thanks**